Statistically Truthful Auctions via Acceptance Rule: Proposed Method

 \subsection{Regret Estimation}

-Since the regret of a new auction is unknown, we first introduce a \emph{regret estimation model}.
-In its most general form, we formulate it as a neural network $\hat{r}(b; \theta_r)$, parameterized by $\theta_r$.
-This model predicts $\rgt^\theta(b)$---the outcome regret for a given auction, where $\theta$ represents the parameters of the auction model $\hat{f}$.
-To fit the regret model on the training set $\mathcal{D}_{train}$, we minimize the following objective function:
+Since the regret of a new auction is unknown, we should introduce a \emph{regret estimation model}.
+In its most general form, we formulate it as a neural network ${r}_{{\hat{\theta}}_r}(b)$, parameterized by ${\hat{\theta}}_r$; this model predicts the outcome regret for a given auction.
+To fit the regret model on the training set $\mathcal{D}_\textup{train}$, we minimize the following objective function:

-We propose two different approaches to design the regret estimation model $\hat{r}(b;\theta_r)$.
-In the \emph{shared backbone setup} illustrated in Figure~\ref{fig:regretnet_with_score_model}, the regret model is integrated into the existing allocation and payment backbone, providing a unified structure.
+We propose two different approaches to design the regret estimation model ${r}_{{\hat{\theta}}_r}(b)$.
+In the \emph{shared backbone setup}, the regret model is integrated into the existing allocation and payment backbone, providing a unified structure.
 The advantage of this approach is that it leverages the backbone features of the auction model to better predict the regret.
 However, this setup requires access to the auction model parameters and modifies the training procedure.
 In the second \emph{black-box} approach, the auction model is treated as a black-box, avoiding the need to access the auction model's internal parameters.
-This design choice is visualized in Figure~\ref{fig:regretnet_with_sep_score_model}, where the regret estimation model is a standalone neural network.
+Illustrations of both setups are provided in Appendix~\ref{asec:regret_model_illustration}.